Search Result Set

 Share Link Tool: After preparing a Search Result Set using Keyword Search, there are times you may like to share this search with others so that they can reproduce what you’ve done.
 Alternatively, this can be used as a quick method to reproduce an important search after returning to OSDP.
 By clicking on the Share Link button to the right of the tabs, a special link is copied to the clipboard that can be pasted anywhere.

 Export Results Tool: Starting on the current page of the selected Search Result Set tab, up to 1,000 records are written to a local file in the same order they appear in the list.
-This Comma-delimited (CSV) file contains a summary of each record’s most popular Metadata Fields, that can be easily loaded into Excel for review and/or offline analysis.
+This comma-delimited (CSV) file contains a summary of each record’s most popular Metadata Fields, that can be easily loaded into Excel for review and/or offline analysis.

 Tip: Keeping Map Details